tytydraco/yessleep/out/My_husband_and_I_bought_a_new_house_Turns_out_we_werent_the_only_ones_living_in_it.md

 Ryan's face went pale.
 He was already out of bed before I could breathe another word.

-Ryan pulled on a shirt and sweatpants reached for the door first, his feet barely thudding softly against the hardwood floor.
+Ryan pulled on a shirt and his pair of sweatpants reached for the door first, his feet barely thudding softly against the hardwood floor.
 I followed close behind, my heart hammering in my chest so loud, I thought he could hear it.
 He pushed the door open.

 The room was still.
 The dim night light glowed softly in the corner, casting a warm orange glow over Joseph's crib and toys scattered all over the floor.
 Joseph was fast asleep as if nothing had happened.
 Eliza and Noah were curled up in their beds, untouched and breathing evenly.
 Everything looked normal.
 Too normal.
 The only sound was the faint hum of the baby monitor still on the dresser, its green light blinking steadily.

-Ryan took a step inside, his voice low and rough.
+Ryan took a few steps inside, his voice low and rough.
 “Joseph?”

 No answer.
 Just the soft rhythm of his breathing.